GoranErhartic/backend-onboarding/README.md

         analyze-config-and-testing
         analyze-integrations
         analyze-domain-and-performance
-        generate-quick-reference (optional)
+        generate-quick-reference
-        analyze-code-structure (optional)
+        analyze-code-structure
         assess-production-readiness (optional)
 ```

-**Note:** Only `/onboarding/initialize` must be run first.
+**Note:** `/onboarding/initialize` should be run first.
 After that, all other steps can run independently or in parallel in any order.
-The discovery and analysis steps are recommended for comprehensive analysis, while the advanced steps are optional.
+Only `assess-production-readiness` is optional.

 ## 📦 Installation